Ascend/tools/img2bin/README_EN.md

 ## Prerequisites

 - The script can be used in the CentOS and Ubuntu environments and supports only the x86 architecture.
-- The script supports Python 2 and Python 3.7.5 (MindStudio depends on python3.7.5).
+- The script supports Python 2 and Python 3.
 - If OpenCV-Python is not installed, the script will automatically install it in the initial use.

 ## Obtaining the Script